Cowley Tigers

-The Cowley College Tigers are the sports teams of Cowley College located in Arkansas City, Kansas, United States.
+The Cowley Tigers are the sport teams of Cowley College located in Arkansas City, Kansas, United States.
 They participate in the National Junior College Athletic Association and in the Kansas Jayhawk Community College Conference.
 The Cowley Tigers baseball team won two consecutive NJCAA World Series Championships in 1997 and 1998.
-The Cowley College volleyball team won the NJCAA DII National Championship in 2011 and 2013.
+The Cowley College volleyball team won the NJCAA DII National Championship in 2011, 2013, and 2023.